magomimmo/modern-cljs/doc/tutorial-21.md

 ### Add the bREPL connection to the builds

-To summarize, we added and configured the HTTP server to serve the `index.html` page.
-This page has been created in the `dev-resources` directory path because it is used in development and testing scenarios only.
+To summarize, we added and configured in the `dev-resources` directory the HTTP server to serve the `index.html` page.
+This page has been created in the `dev-resources` directory path too, because it is used in development and testing scenarios only.
 We also created the `connect.cljs` file in the `src/brepl/enfocus` directory path to keep it separated from the rest of the codebase.

 As next step we need to instruct `cljsbuild` to include the `connect.cljs` from the `src/brepl/enfocus` directory during the